camunda/camunda-docs-static/get-started/content/dmn/_index.md

 aliases: [/dmn11/]
 ---

-This tutorial guides you through modeling your first DMN 1.3 decision table and executing it with the Camunda BPM Platform.
+This tutorial guides you through modeling your first DMN 1.3 decision table and executing it with the Camunda Platform.

 {{< note title="Standalone DMN engine" class="info" >}}
-Note that it is also possible to use the DMN engine independently from the Camunda BPM Platform.
+Note that it is also possible to use the DMN engine independently from the Camunda Platform.
 Please refer to the [User Guide](/manual/latest/user-guide/dmn-engine/embed/) and the [Example](https://github.com/camunda/camunda-bpm-examples/tree/master/dmn-engine/dmn-engine-java-main-method) for more details.
 {{< /note >}}

 {{< get-code repo="camunda-get-started-dmn" >}}